A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We pray for those who have died recently and for those whose anniversaries occur at this time.
-May they now rejoice in the presence of God’s unconditional love.
+We commend to your love those who have died recently and those whose anniversaries we remember at this time.
+May they now be in eternal peace.

 Lord, hear us.